love

 Are you feeling stressed because you’ve been told to let go?

-Do you find it hard to believe that there is nothing you can do as a parent to help your teen or young adult that is struggling?
+Do you find it hard to believe that there is nothing you can do as a parent to help your teen or young adult who is struggling?

 I’ve been thinking about all of you who love your kids and who are stressed because of their drug or alcohol abuse issues.